CissyDuan/Evol/README.md

 # Evol project
-code for Disentangling the cultural evolution of ancient China: a digital humanities perspective
+code for intertextuality detection and inference method in the article: Disentangling the cultural evolution of ancient China: a digital humanities perspective

 online platform: http://evolution.pkudh.xyz/